TiagoRibeiro25/PawShare/README.md

 If you don't have or want to use Docker, you will need to have:

-- A mysql and redis database running locally or remotely on port 3306 and 6379 respectively (be sure to update the credientials in the `.env` file)
+- A mysql database running locally or remotely on port 3306 (be sure to update the credientials in the `.env` file)

 ### Installation